mysrejourney/mkdocs/docs/css/cascade-priority.md

 **3. Descendant:**

-This will apply the CSS rule to the all child elements under parent selector (As long as a child element comes under parent in any nested level inside)
+This will apply the CSS rule to all child elements under parent selector (As long as a child element comes under parent in any nested level inside)

 **Syntax**